nus-cs2030s/2324-s2/docs/labs/lab1-question.md

 Note that the goal of this lab and, and of CS2030S in general, is _NOT to solve the problem with the cleverest and the shortest piece of code possible_.
 For instance, you might notice that you can solve Lab 1 with only a few variables and an array.
 But such a solution is hard to extend and modify.
 In CS2030S, our goal is to produce software that can easily evolve and be modified, with a reduced risk of introducing bugs while doing so.

 Note that Lab 1 is the first of a series of labs, where we introduce new requirements or modify existing ones in every lab (_not unlike what software engineers face in the real world_).
-We will modify the behavior for the agents and buffer In particular, in the future,
+We will modify the behavior for the agents and buffer.
+In particular, in the future,

 - a different receiver may be added that tries to receive multiple messages with one of the following possible behavior.
     - Receive one at a time (_i.e., receive one now and act at a later time to receive again until a specified number of messages have been received_).